driekh/driekh.github.io/_posts/2025-03-29-scratchbuilding-part-6.md

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/driek/54417670495/in/dateposted/" title="Back street - 1"><img src="https://live.staticflickr.com/65535/54417670495_c2bab82fec.jpg" width="500" height="375" alt="Back street - 1"/></a>

 A tight fit, but it seems to work.
 I could've made the street wider, but that would take up space on the backside.
 This will do fine.

 As in the prototype, most blinds are closed on the street side, giving it the feeling of a 'wall'.
+But each building needs to have its own character, like in the prototype, some freshly painted, others neglected.
+So I experimented with colours and techniques.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/driek/54417475929/in/photostream/" title="Back street - 4"><img src="https://live.staticflickr.com/65535/54417475929_9e99724136.jpg" width="500" height="375" alt="Back street - 4"/></a>